anvilistas/anvil-extras/docs/guides/modules/animation.rst

 ----------
 .. class:: Animation(component, effect)

-    An Animation object will be returned from the ``Effect.animate()`` method and the ``animate()`` function.
+    An Animation object will be returned from the ``Effect.animate()`` method and the :attr:`animate()` function.
     Provides playback control for an animation.

 .. class:: Effect(transiton, **effect_timing_options)

-    A combination of a ``Transition`` object and timing options.
+    A combination of a :class:`Transition` object and timing options.
     An effect can be used to animate an Anvil Component with its ``.animate()`` method.
     ``effect_timing_options`` are equivalent to those listed at `EffectTiming <https://developer.mozilla.org/en-US/docs/Web/API/EffectTiming>`_

 .. class:: Transition(**css_frames)

     A dictionary-based class.
-Each key should be a CSS property in camelCase with a list of values.
+Each key should be a CSS property in camelCase with a list of frames.
-    Each item in the list represents a style to hit during the animation.
+    Each frame in the list represents a style to hit during the animation.
     The first value in the list is where the animation starts and the final value is where the animation ends.
+    See :any:`Pre-computed Transitions<transition-examples>` for examples.

 .. function:: animate(component, transition, **timing_options)